techidaily/site-ai-editing-video/source/_posts/updated-2024-approved-33-best-video-splitter-recommended.md

 ### 3\.
 Easy Video Cutter

-Because[this program](https://easy-video-cutter.en.softonic.com/)is only devoted to video editing, it can handle a wide range of tasks.
+Because [this program](https://easy-video-cutter.en.softonic.com/) is only devoted to video editing, it can handle a wide range of tasks.
 The program, for example, may clip videos, combine them, rotate them, and so on.
 You may also adjust the pace of the videos as needed.
 It should be noted that trimming the video in this program is quite simple — just pick the range with the slider instrument, and that's it.
 Because this program is only devoted to video editing, it can handle a wide range of tasks.
 The program, for example, may clip videos, combine them, rotate them, and so on.
 You may also adjust the pace of the videos as needed.
 It should be noted that trimming the video in this program is quite simple — just pick the range with the slider instrument and that's it.

 ![Easy Video Cutter](https://images.wondershare.com/filmora/article-images/2022/05/easy-video-cutter-phone.jpg)